Explore Bourne

 Frequently asked questions

-The birthplace of Hereward the Wake (the Anglo-Saxon rebel who defied the Norman Conquest), the Red Hall (a rare Jacobean town house), the Bourne Eau river, and a Lincolnshire market town with remarkable historical depth Roam surfaces the hidden gems that make Bourne worth exploring.
+Bourne is a place in Lincolnshire known for the birthplace of Hereward the Wake (the Anglo-Saxon rebel who defied the Norman Conquest), the Red Hall (a rare Jacobean town house), the Bourne Eau river, and a Lincolnshire market town with remarkable historical depth.
+Bourne claims to be the birthplace of Hereward the Wake — the Anglo-Saxon thane who led the last significant English resistance against William the Conqueror from his Fen island stronghold at Ely.
+The population is around 14,000.

-Yes — Roam is live in Bourne and across Lincolnshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Bourne and across Lincolnshire.
+It is available on iOS and Android.